Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 This feels like a very flat view of what hallucinations are, though, because hallucinations, as people know them, authoritatively stating something that isn't true.

-But hallucinations in like a coding model are, it will just say, yeah, I did that when it didn't.
+But hallucinations in like a coding model are, it will just say, yeah, I did that.
+When it didn't.

 This is very common.

-You're going through the cursor and the clawed code forums.
+You go in through the cursor and the clawed code forums.

 You can see this, or subreddits at least.
-And it's not that they say something that's true, they don't know that something's not true.
+And it's not that they say something that's true.

+They don't know that something's not true.
 Also, so they might say they don't know.

 And it's just very silly because they claim that they're going to fix this problem with this solution, but they've done years and hundreds of millions of dollars of reinforcement learning.

+Do they unreinforce?
 Do they reinforce it more so that I don't know?
 I'm fucking tired of these companies, going to be completely honest.

 I realize this is kind of cliche for the show, but it's the fact that these things get written up as very serious things that are just saying, you guys still haven't worked this out, it's kind of frustrating to me.

-And they don't seem to be the models aren't getting better, diminishing returns and all that, but this is the best they've got.
+And they don't seem to be, the models aren't getting better, diminishing returns and all that, but this is the best they've got.

-I mean, does this kind of thrust feel like you know, do you guys feel like it's downstream of the attempts by some of these firms to say, oh, actually, like, if we dial back
+I mean, does this kind of thrust feel like, you know, do you guys feel like it's downstream of the attempts by some of these firms to say, oh, actually, like, if we dial back

-Do they feel linked in that way?
+You know, but do they feel linked in that way?
 Does it just feel like a

 they, you know, another, maybe another dead end?
 I feel like it's just them trying to work shit out and trying to, like, this also feels like a very rudimentary answer that they probably already had.